darmenliu/nuwa-terminal-chat/README.md

 - Execute commands with natural language.
 - Execute some complicated task with script file.
 - Use agent mode to execute complex tasks and troubleshooting.
+- Support to execute the script write with natural language.
+- Support to switch work mode between chat, command, task, agent, and bash.

 ### TODO Features